Effective May 2018

 Section 2.
 Voting Rights.
 Each regular member shall be entitled to one (1) vote on each matter submitted to a vote of the members.

 Section 3.
 Affiliate membership.
 Affiliate membership shall also be available to all attorneys and judges who are in good standing in other states, although not members of The Florida Bar, as well as paralegals who have been designated by The Florida Bar as Florida Registered Paralegals (FRP).
-Such affiliate members shall have no voting privileges nor shall they be permitted to hold office, be Directors or chair any committees.
-Affiliate members who are paralegals shall be referred to as “Paralegal Members”.
+Such affiliate members shall have no voting privilege nor shall they be permitted to hold office, be Directors or chair any committees.
+A) Affiliate members who are paralegals shall be referred to as “Paralegal Members”.
+B) Retired Membership – A retired membership shall be available to all attorneys and judges who were in good standing with The Florida Bar, or in other states, at the time he or she retired from the active practice of law or the bench.
+No individual who: (a) was disbarred; (b) had a disciplinary revocation of his or her bar license; or (c) was facing discipline that may have caused the individual to not be in good standing with The Florida Bar, or in other states, had the individual not retired or gone inactive, shall be able to be a member under the retired membership qualification of Affiliate Membership.

 Section 4.
 Reciprocal Membership.
 All regular members of the Corporation shall also be members of the Legal Aid Society of Palm Beach County, Inc., and shall comply with the Articles and Bylaws of said Corporation.